ryandday/relx/README.md

 - **Fluent Interface**: Build SQL using intuitive, chainable method calls
 - **Schema Definition**: Strongly typed table and column definitions
 - **Query Building**: Type-safe SELECT, INSERT, UPDATE, and DELETE operations
 - **Boilerplate/Macro Free**: Leverages Boost::pfr for simple schema definitions and automatic result parsing.
-With C++26 I will be transitioning this to using reflection, to get more compile time safety and remove the boost dependency.
+With C++26 I will be transitioning this to using reflection, to get more compile time safety, remove the boost dependency, and make the API cleaner.

 ## Requirements